teamniteo/handbook/5_People/career-technical.md

 * Helps with hiring and onboarding.
 * Deep expertise within at least one programming environment.
 * Basic proficiency in at least one additional programming environment.
-* Usually at least 5-8 years of technical experience.
+* Usually at least 5-8 years of engineering experience.

-## Lead Software Engineer
+## Lead Engineer

 * Basically a Software Engineer that takes on additional managerial work.
 * Capable of running and directing whole teams for large, long-running projects.
 * Sets and maintains professional standards for the entire organization.
 * Deep, substantial expertise in multiple programming environments.
-* Usually at least 8-12 years of technical experience.
+* Usually at least 8-12 years of engineering experience.

-## Principal Software Engineer
+## Principal Engineer

 * AKA Steve Wozniak at Apple.
 * Can poke holes into any of our projects.